Everybody needs beauty as well as bread, places to play in and pray in, where nature may heal and give strength to body and soul.John Muir

 In the United States, the Architectural Barriers Act (ABA) guides parks when creating accessible outdoor recreation.
 Other parks around the world, some with no such laws, have created access to nature using the principles of universal design.

 The United Nations reported that a billion people worldwide have a disability with control of $1 trillion annual income.
 This is the largest minority, and growing, with people who have family members, friends, and business associates that accompany them on outings to accessible places.
-Everyone needs fresh air, walks to clear our heads, and activities to get our hearts pumping.
+Everyone needs fresh air, walks to clear their heads, and activities to get their hearts pumping.
 20% of the oxygen you breathe in is used by your brain to function; fresh air provides more clarity to the brain while you operate.
 Serotonin is also released into the blood, optimizing the body on a cellular level, and of course, fresh air is great for the lungs.
 In nature, the air is exceptional, “…one receives far more than he seeks” (John Muir).
-The natural world is literally a healing mechanism for the human body, which needs to be accessible to all.
+The natural world is a healing mechanism for the human body, which needs to be accessible to all.

 Maintaining parks and keeping them protected and safe is not free.
-Local parks are often free to use, while most regional, state and national parks charge a fee.
+Local parks are often free to use, while most regional, state, and national parks charge a fee.
 Many state parks have 20-50% off discounted passes for those needing accessibility, and a National Park Access Pass equates to free entry.
 This pass is restricted to national parks, but there are also national monuments, landmarks, recreation areas, forests, wetlands, refugees, etc. that may or may not charge an entrance fee with or without the special pass.
 If a fee is required, then reasonable access is assumed but this is not always the case, so it’s important to inquire about the level of access before paying.

 Many parks are trying to improve accessibility for all visitors, but more understanding is needed on what can be done and what works.
 The Access 2 Parks Project includes comprehensive details on what does and does not work in parks.
 This information is based on a decade of compiling priceless feedback from thousands of people as well as personal observation and experience.
 A reason for this report is to show how to be mindful of the experience for all visitors.
 All people need access to what the park has to offer, such as hiking trails, bathrooms, cooking grills, and water, and a way of finding them.
 Independent access is important.
 Don’t assume someone else is there to help with everything.